-The benefits of penny tile are plentiful: It's classic, versatile, inexpensive, and one of the easiest types of tile to install yourself.
-It's a fairly common option that folks consider for the bathroom floor, but there's another place we love to see it used: the backsplash.
+The benefits of penny tile are plentiful: It's classic, versatile, inexpensive, and one of the easiest types of tile to install.
+It's a fairly common option that homeowners consider for the bathroom floor, because it's a grout-heavy tile and therefore has great grip.
+But we also love to see it used for backsplashes and shower walls.

 Video of the Day

 Designer Breegan Jane is a big fan.
 "I love using penny round tile in bathrooms," she says.
 "They come in a variety of colors and finishes, so there's truly something for everyone!
 They also pair really well with other surface materials, so you can easily use penny round tile for one area and stone slab for another without the fear of clashing."

 Whether you're designing a personal oasis with antique style, midcentury modern flair, or boho vibes, penny tile can cater to most any aesthetic.
 But one note of caution: Penny tile's blessing is also kind of its curse.
 "One of the biggest downsides is oddly enough one of the reasons I love it.
 It's the grout," says Jane.
 "Grout in any area can be a pain to clean!
 So, consider that before installing."

 Now it's time for the fun stuff.
 Ahead, we're sharing some of our favorite bathroom ideas, from colorful to muted.
 Fair warning: One look and you might be tempted to make over your own space.

 23 Penny Tile Bathroom Ideas

 This tonal bathroom by Studio Thomas James is a bit transitional, a bit coastal, and a bit glam.
 Several elements help unify the look, one of which is the classic yet crisp color palette of blue, white, and gold.
 The glossy light blue penny tile backsplash creates a luxe layer of pattern and texture that pairs beautifully with the darker navy vanity cabinet.